Federico Gravina

-Federico Carlos Gravina y Nápoli, born Federico Carlo Gravina Cruyllas (12 August 1756 – 9 May 1806) was a Sicilian admiral in the service of the Spanish Empire, during the American Revolution and Napoleonic Wars.
+Captain general of the Navy Federico Carlos Gravina y Nápoli (born Federico Carlo Gravina y de Cruyllas; 12 August 1756 – 9 May 1806) was a Spanish Navy officer who served in the American Revolutionary War and the French Revolutionary and Napoleonic Wars.
 He died of wounds sustained during the Battle of Trafalgar.
 Explorer Jacinto Caamaño named the Gravina Island in Alaska in his honor.

 Origins and military career

 Gravina was born in Palermo, capital city of the Kingdom of Sicily.
 His father was Don Giovanni Gravina Cruyllas Moncada, Prince of Montevago, Duke of San Miguel and Grandee of Spain, and his mother was Donna Eleonora Napoli Montaperto, daughter of the Prince of Resuttano, also a Grandee of Spain.
 He was the third of five brothers: the eldest son, Girolamo, inherited the titles; two others became prelates, Pietro, cardinal archbishop of Palermo, and Gabriele (born Berengario), bishop of Catania.
 The Gravina Cruyllas were a prominent Sicilian aristocratic family of Catalan origins settled in Catania and Palermo.